prabhakarkandel33/MiniOS/README.md

 ## Credits

-This project was built with help from the [OSDev Wiki](https://wiki.osdev.org/), an excellent community resource for operating system development [web:12][web:16].
+This project was built with help from the [OSDev Wiki](https://wiki.osdev.org/), an excellent community resource for operating system development.

-Special thanks to the OSDev community for documentation, tutorials, and low-level systems guidance [web:12][web:16].
+Special thanks to the OSDev community for documentation, tutorials, and low-level systems guidance.